mooreryan/derep_seqs/README.md

 This will install `derep_seqs` to the `bin` directory in the source directory.
 You can now move `derep_seqs` and `sort_fasta` to somewhere on your path if you'd like.

-## Background

-Substring matching...there are a million algorithms for this problem.
-This [paper](https://arxiv.org/pdf/1012.2547v1.pdf) does a cool job of testing 80 or so of them with different pattern sizes and alphabet lengths.
-For nucleotide and amino acid alphabets, the authors found the SSEF algorithm to be the best for patterns at least 256 characters long.
-So, `derep_seqs` uses this nifty algorithm!

 ## Example

 The fasta file must be sorted by increasing sequence length.
 The program `sort_fasta` (included in the `bin` directory) will do this for you.